RuiQiHuang1832/RuiWebApp/README.md

-**Every text you see is placeholders.
+NOTE: **Every text you see is placeholders.
 All text is for the sake of having an example to show.
 Will be replaced in future releases**

 # TODO
 Upgrade ✔️<br />